 The spotted silk scarf adds a little drama to an otherwise plain outfit.
 I bought it from Zara in Singapore when I was living there in 2006 and it has become a real wardrobe workhorse; I wear it with some many things and in so many ways.
 I tie the scarf up as a big loose bow at the side of my neck, I knot it as a tie and wear with a buttoned-up white shirt or just wear it loosely round the neck like I did here.
 I’ve worn it as a belt pulled through the belt loops on jeans, and on my head in a variety of ways.

 “If you stick to classic basics in plain unadorned styles and colours, you’ll get years of wear”

 And don’t you just love the Helmut Lang bag?
-That’s another purchase from at least 12 years ago.
+That’s another purchase from about 2000.
 I love the elegant east-west shape and its clean and simple lines.
 It’s not your average everyday kind of work bag; it’s more for carrying the basics … keys, lipstick, mobile phone, wallet … just what every woman needs.

 (Oh, and mum, if you’re reading this, yes I’ve should have ironed the scarf!!!
 But it’s a little tricky when you’re working on location.
 Nowhere to plug the iron in!)

 What classic basics do you have that you wear over and over again?
 What are your go-to pieces?
 Would love you to share with me.
 Ever stylishly yours …